 If insurers do not meet these goals because their administrative costs or profits are too high, they must send rebates back to consumers.
 You might have already received it and not know it was because of Obamacare.

 Improve How Health Care Itself Is Delivered

 The ACA authorized Medicare to change how it pays doctors and hospitals.
 It used to pay for every test and procedure you get.
 It will transition to a system that bases payments on how well you get.
-That forces hospitals, doctors and pharmacists to work together in a comprehensive approach.
+That forces hospitals, doctors, and pharmacists to work together in a comprehensive approach.
 So far, these so-called Accountable Care Organizations have shown significant results.
 The ACA encourages more of them.
-Since this is under Medicare, it won't be repealed by Trumpcare.

-You probably assumed your primary care physician already coordinated the care you receive from hospital visits, specialists and tests.
-But the former system didn't paid more for doing that.
+You probably assumed your primary care physician already coordinated the care you receive from hospital visits, specialists, and tests.
+But like the former system, doctors didn't get paid more for doing that.
 Doctors today must focus on activities that generate income.
 That means even the best practices can't afford to coordinate care.

-- The ACA requires states to make sure the Medicaid payments doctors receive are no lower than payment rates for Medicare.
-It funds scholarships and loans to double the number of health care providers in five years.
-It adds funding to attract doctors to the 68 percent of medically underserved communities in rural areas.
+The ACA requires states to make sure the Medicaid payments that doctors receive are no lower than payment rates for Medicare.
+It funds scholarships and loans to double the number of health care providers.
+It adds funding to attract doctors to medically underserved communities in rural areas.

-- Obamacare establishes a new Center for Medicare & Medicaid Innovation to create a national strategy to improve health care and lower costs.
-It creates the Independent Payment Advisory Board to advise Congress on how to extend the life of the Medicare Trust Fund.
+The ACA created the Independent Payment Advisory Board to advise Congress on how to extend the life of the Medicare Trust Fund.
 The Board will target waste in the system.
-It will recommend ways to reduce costs, improve health outcomes and expand access to high-quality care.
+It will recommend ways to reduce costs, improve health outcomes, and expand access to high-quality care.